-Once an Employee has advised the Headteacher/Principal that she is pregnant - she will be given reasonable paid time off to attend antenatal appointments.
+Once an Employee has advised the Headteacher/Principal that they are pregnant - they will be given reasonable paid time off to attend antenatal appointments.

-In addition to medical examinations, this may include time off for relaxation and parent craft classes as long as these are advised by a registered medical practitioner, midwife or health visitor.
+In addition to medical examinations, this may include time off for parent support classes as long as these are supported by a registered medical practitioner, midwife or health visitor.

 Except in the case of the first appointment, evidence such as an appointment card or medical certificate may be requested.
-The Employee may also be asked to provide a certificate from a registered medical practitioner, midwife or health visitor confirming their pregnancy.

-The Employee should endeavour to give the Headteacher/Principal as much notice as possible of ante natal appointments and wherever possible arrange these outside of school hours or at the start / end of the working day.
+The Employee should endeavour to give the Headteacher/Principal as much notice as possible of antenatal appointments and wherever possible arrange these outside of the work day.
+If they are in work hours, then this should be at the start / end of the working day where possible.

 In addition, the father or partner of the pregnant woman may take time off work to attend 2 antenatal appointments with the expectant mother.
-All time off work will be unpaid.
+These need to be agreed in advance, but will be paid time off work.